Skip to main content

 A person does not have the right to obtain under the Act publications which are sold by the organisation, documents which are held by the Public Record Office of Victoria or documents that are readily available to the public.

 The Act allows for requested documents to be withheld where they are considered to be exempt from release.
 VicHealth protects its legitimate management, research and commercial interests and the interests, including privacy of individuals, by using the exemptions provided for under the Act, as set out below.
-Note that any third parties mentioned in the documents should be notified as soon as possible, as they have the right to provide their view on whether a document should be disclosed.

 If third parties have given consent for their information to be released, in most cases they cannot appeal to VCAT on any decisions made.
 If they state they do not give their consent, they may appeal to VCAT within 60 days on any decisions made.